thermalcircle.de

 Flowtables

-Flowtables is a software (and under certain circumstances also hardware) fastpath mechanism implemented by the Netfilter developers, which speeds up forwarded network packets by making them skip a big part of the normal slowpath handling.
+Flowtables is a software (and under certain circumstances also hardware) fastpath mechanism implemented by the Netfilter developers, which speeds up forwarded network packets by making them skip a big part of the normal network stack (“slowpath”) handling.
 It is set up by Nftables rules, is based on the connection tracking feature and caches routing decisions in a hash table.
 Lookup into that table and thereby fastpath/slowpath demultiplexing for a network packet happens early on reception in the Netfilter Ingress hook.
 I describe Flowtables in detail in a separate article series, starting with Flowtables - Part 1: A Netfilter/Nftables Fastpath.

 Cache Invalidation